-Beyond LIBOR, administrators for certain other benchmark rates have ceased or modified, or have announced their intention to cease or modify, such benchmark rates.
-For example, the administrator of the Canadian Dollar Offered Rate (CDOR) has indicated that publication of all tenors of CDOR will permanently cease following June 28, 2024.
+Beyond LIBOR, administrators for certain other benchmark rates (e.g., the Canadian Dollar Offered Rate (CDOR), the Bloomberg Short-Term Bank Yield Index (BSBY)) have ceased or modified, or have announced their intention to cease or modify, such benchmark rates.
 Further, similar announcements on other benchmark rates could be made in the future.

 In addition, similar to what was done during LIBOR transition efforts, there is now a practice of issuing so-called “stop-sell” guidance after a specified date (e.g., an expectation on the part of an applicable regulator that its regulated entities will cease new use of that benchmark) to promote a smooth transition away from a benchmark prior to its cessation.